 Not outsourcing production ensures that their pet food production is tightly monitored.
-Acana claims their ingredients are sustainably and ethically sourced as well as being GMO-free.
+Acana claims its ingredients are sustainably and ethically sourced as well as being GMO-free.

 Finally, Acana promises not to conduct any studies on laboratory animals.
-Instead, they only test pets which are brought in for taste, stool, urine and blood analysis from ‘loving homes.’
+Instead, they only test pets that are brought in for TasteTaste, stool, urine, and blood analysis from ‘loving homes.’

 Product Range Comparison